 Taking their cue from your average plant/tree leaf, scientists at MIT have successfully created a synthetic chloroplast that may one day be used on solar cells.

-While it won’t revolutionize green energy at the moment, the breakthrough showed enough promise to merit further testing that will increase is efficiency.
-Take note, as we mentioned the process involved is no different from how a harmless plant sustains itself despite constant UV exposure.
+While it won’t revolutionize green energy at the moment, the breakthrough showed enough promise to merit further testing that will increase its efficiency.
+Take note, as we mentioned, the process involved is no different from how a harmless plant sustains itself despite constant UV exposure.

-However once exposed to a surfactant, the compounds break down into a solution.
+However, once exposed to a surfactant, the compounds break down into a solution.
 The magic is when the surfactant gets separated and the compound structure rebuilds itself.
+This self-assembling property is crucial because it allows the synthetic chloroplast to repair itself, much like natural chloroplasts in plants.
+This self-repair mechanism could significantly extend the lifespan of solar cells, making them more durable and cost-effective.

 That’s sure some headache-inducing science, but we’re certain solar energy won’t ever be the same once the process’ kinks are ironed out.
 The only problem befuddling the scientists involved at the moment is getting the solar absorbent compound to work at more than 40% efficiency.
 Once its performance is tweaked to greater efficiency, the guys can be certain they’re on the road to success.